+- (6) Loose Gears

-- (1) At Annual Surveys, the following items in (A) through (C) of loose gears are to be visually examined and ascertained to be in good order.
+- (A) At Annual Surveys, the following items in (A) through (C) of loose gears are to be visually examined and ascertained to be in good order.
 However, where considered necessary by the Surveyor, the items in (B) are to be opened up and examined.

-- (A) Wire ropes for their full length
+- (a) Wire ropes for their full length

-- (B) Cargo blocks, chains, rings, hooks, shackles, swivels, lifting beams, cramps, rigging screw grabs, lifting magnets, spreaders, etc.
+- (b) Cargo blocks, chains, rings, hooks, shackles, swivels, lifting beams, cramps, rigging screw grabs, lifting magnets, spreaders, etc.

-- (C) Markings of the safe working load and identification symbols, and the effectiveness of the relevant certificates
+- (c) Markings of the safe working load and identification symbols, and the effectiveness of the relevant certificates

-- (2) In case where some of loose gears need to be repaired or renewed at times other than at the Periodical Surveys, the Society may accept an autonomous inspection carried out by ship's master or his representative.
+- (B) In case where some of loose gears need to be repaired or renewed at times other than at the Periodical Surveys, the Society may accept an autonomous inspection carried out by ship's master or his representative.
 In this case, the personnel who carried out an autonomous inspection is to record the following (A) through (F) for the loose gears renewed in the Inspection Record Book of Loose Gear, and show this Inspection Record Book and the certificates of the loose gears concerned to the Surveyor for his approval at the next Periodical Survey or Occasional Survey.

-- (A) Names and identification symbols
+- (a) Names and identification symbols

-- (B) Locations in service
+- (b) Locations in service

-- (C) Safe working loads
+- (c) Safe working loads

-- (D) Testing loads
+- (d) Testing loads

-- (E) Dates of renewal or repairs and dates of commencement of use
+- (e) Dates of renewal or repairs and dates of commencement of use

-- (F) Reasons for renewal or repairs
+- (f) Reasons for renewal or repairs

-205. Load Tests [See Guidance]
+2. Load Tests [See Guidance]

-- At Load Tests, cargo handling appliances are to be examined by applying movable weights or loads at least equal to the test loads as specified in (2) below and in the manners specified in (3) or (4) depending on the types of cargo handling appliances and ascertained that they are in good order.
-However, Load Tests of loose gears may be omitted provided that the certificates with testing records of them are examined. - (2) The test loads used for Load Tests are to comply with the requirements of the following (A) through (C) depending on the types of cargo handling appliances; - (A) The test loads for cargo gears and cargo ramps are to be as given in Table 9.2.2

-(B) The test loads for loose gears except for ropes are to be as given in Table 9.2.3(C) The test loads for ropes are to satisfy the following formula;
+- (1) At Load Tests, cargo handling appliances are to be examined under the supervision of a Surveyor by applying movable weights or loads at least equal to the test loads as specified in (2) below and in the manner specified in (3) or (4) depending on the types of cargo handling appliances, to ascertain that they are in good order.
+However, Load Tests of loose gears may be omitted provided that the certificates with testing records of them are examined. - (2) The test loads used for Load Tests are to comply with the requirements of the following (A) through (C) depending on the object of testing; - (A) The test loads for lifting appliances are to be as given in Table 9.2.2 - (B) The test loads for loose gears except for ropes are to be as given in Table 9.2.3 - (C) The test loads for ropes are to satisfy the following formula;

-$$T \geq W \bullet f$$
+$T \geq W \bullet f$

-T : Test loads for ropes (t)
+- T: Test loads for ropes (t)

-W: Safe working loads of ropes (t)
+- W: Safe working loads of ropes (t)

-f : Safety factors specified in 603.
+- f : Safety factors specified in 603.
 1 (E) or 603.
 2 (C)

-Safe working load SWL (t) Test load (t)
+Safe working load $SWL$ (t) Test load (t)

-SWL < 20 1.25 imes SWL
+SWL < 20 $1.25 \times S WL$

-$20 \le SWL < 50$ SWL+5
+$20 \leq S WL < 50$ S WL + 5

-$50 \le SWL$ $1.1 \times SWL$
+$50 \le S WL$ $1.1 \times S WL$